yegor256/iccq.github.io/pages/src.md

   * Can new programming techniques decrease the number of bugs humans make in the code?

+  * Is it possible to objectively measure software quality?

   * Can some coding practices be formally proved to be harmful?

 We are working on the list and more problems will be added later.